Are You Prepared For The Unexpected?

 It’s almost impossible to talk about planning for the future without first talking about budgeting.
 Take control of your money and create a plan that dictates where exactly your money goes so you aren’t left wondering.

-Be sure to modify your budget as your situation changes.
+Also, be sure to modify your budget as your situation changes.
 If you’re earning more, start saving more.
 If your rent increases, spend less elsewhere and figure out how you can shift funds around.

 Save